2. First: Scope

 2.3.22.
 Job seekers (based on administrative records) :

-Saudi individuals registered in job searching programs of the Ministry of Civil Service (Jdarah and Saed) as well as Human Resource Development Fund (Taqat).
+Saudi individuals registered in job searching programs of the Ministry of Human resources and Social Development (Jdarah and Saed) as well as Human Resource Development Fund (Taqat).
 They register their personal data, qualifications, experiences, and CVs through an electronic system.
 In fact, job seekers in the administrative records do not subject to the internationally recognized unemployment conditions and standards adopted by the International Labor Organization ILO, therefore, they are not unemployed individuals; since not every job seeker is considered unemployed individual.
 Individuals must meet all the unemployment conditions to be considered as an unemployed individual, which are:

 - The individual must be with no job during the seven days preceding the household visit